wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;Surely, the mere possession of mind and body does not compel to sin.
 There must be a third factor at the root of it.
 I come back again and again to this question of sin and virtue, because now-days young people keep on saying that there is no such thing as sin, that one need not be squeamish and should follow the moment’s desire readily.
 They will accept neither tradition nor authority and can be influenced only by solid and honest thought.
 If they refrain from certain actions, it is through fear of police rather than by conviction.
 Undoubtedly there is something in what they say, for we can see how our values change from place to place and time to time.
 For instance — killing in war is great virtue today and may be considered a horrible crime next century.

 **M:**&ensp;A man who moves with the earth will necessarily experience days and nights.
 He who stays with the sun will know no darkness.
 My world is not yours.
 As I see it, you all are on a stage performing.
-There is no reälity about your comings and goings.
+There is no reality about your comings and goings.
 And your problems are so unreal!

 **Q:**&ensp;We may be sleep-walkers, or subject to nightmares.
 Is there nothing you can do?